alphagov/link-checker-api/docs/api.md

       end user should apply caution when linking to it.
     - "broken" - There were errors detected for this link, an end user should not link to it.
+    - "danger" - There were dangers detected for this link, and under no circumstances should that link be used.
+E.g. a link to a site that has been taken over by a malicious third party.
 - `checked`
   - An [RFC 3339][rfc-3339] formatted timestamp, will be `null` for a link with a `status` of "pending".